definitivedrupal/tangler/README.md

 This version is updated to optionally allow all drupal modules & themes (steps 2-5) to be copied, instead of linked, so that the resultant installation can be used with Pantheon.

+We also ignore .git as a filepath so as to not clobber the git history in our Pantheon subtree (with Drupal core's .git history.)
+This version also ignores .gitignore though that seems like a mistake.

 Also, should probably indicate a minimum version of PHP since this will not likely work unless you have >=5.4.0

 # Installation